Kevin-Robertson/Inveigh/README.md

 * NTLMv1/NTLMv2 challenge/response capture over HTTP
 * Granular control of console and file output
 * Run time control

+##### Notes:
+* Microsoft released patches in June 2016 that will likely prevent some of this function's features from working.

 ##### Parameters:
 * __SpooferIP__ - Specify an IP address for NBNS spoofing.
 This parameter is only necessary when redirecting victims to a system other than the Inveigh Brute Force host.